-In the first event of the day the Holy Father prayed with representatives of religious congregations, including those who have a charism for education and the history of education, in the University Chapel.
+The Pope was to start his visit to St Mary’s praying with representatives of religious congregations, including those who have a charism for education and the history of education, in the University Chapel (see video below).